jonschlinkert/liquid-to-handlebars/README.md

 missing helper {{foo}}
 ```

-You can either create the helper from scratch, or use a helper library that already includes the helpers you need.
+You can either create the `foo` helper from scratch, or use a helper library that already includes the helpers you need.

 Any of the following libraries may be used, but the [liquid-filters][] library might be most useful (during migration, at least).